How to Fix Your Nest Thermostat When it Won’t Respond

-If your home is running on the Nest Thermostat you may have read about the recent outages and may be living in fear of being left without heat in the dead of winter.
+If your home has the Nest Thermostat you probably heard about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear no more!